kyeah/VizChat/README.md

     4) If you do not know the IP Address of the server computer, please ask your favorite IT technician relative.
     5) If everything was successful, you have a white screen with one or more characters on it.

 Note: Due to shared memory difficulties, we were not able to get players to see each other.
-However, the chat system still works, as well as moving between rooms, and collisions theoretically work!
+However, the chat system still works, as well as moving between rooms.
+Collisions theoretically work.

 --------------------------------------